iluwatar/java-design-patterns/mediator/README.md

 **Programmatic Example**

 In this example, the mediator encapsulates how a set of objects interact.
-Instead of referring to each other directly they use the mediator interface.
+Instead of referring to each other directly, they use the mediator interface.

 The party members `Rogue`, `Wizard`, `Hobbit`, and `Hunter` all inherit from the `PartyMemberBase`implementing the `PartyMember` interface.